Alberts Bels: Biography

 Alberts Bels studied electrical engineering during the 1950s and also attended the Moscow Circus Art School.
 From 1963 he was active as a full-time writer.
 His first novel was published in 1967.
-His work has been described as psychologically rich fiction and several of his books have been adapted as films.
+His work has been described as psychologically rich fiction and several of his books have been adapted into films.
 He was also politically active and one of his novels was censored by the Soviet authorities during the 1960s.
-He was a member of the Supreme Council of the Republic of Latvia and was awarded the Commemorative Medal for Participants of the Barricades of 1991, an award given to those who participated in the confrontation with Soviet forces in 1991 known as The Barricades.
-He was an honorary member of the Latvian Academy of Sciences and was awarded the Order of the Three Stars (3rd class).
-Bels died on 11 June 2024, at the age of 85.